paskalito/gthumb_make_panorama/README.md

 The Following Programs must be Installed (Install them from your Pakage manager)
 - hugin (http://hugin.sourceforge.net)
 - gthumb (https://gitlab.gnome.org/GNOME/gthumb)
+- Exiftool (https://exiftool.org/) (optional for Preservation of Metadata in Panoramafile)

 #### 1 Install/Update the Script